 - I use surgical techniques to specifically address optimal and gentle soft tissue handling and balancing during both hip and knee replacements, including robotics, computer navigation and the Pelvic Alignment Level instrument, which I invented.

 Lastly, experience is a major factor.
-I have performed thousands of successful surgeries during my more than 20-year career.
-Among my recognitions, Castle Connolly Medical, Ltd., a national healthcare research firm that identifies top doctors and best practices in the American medical profession has named me a Florida “Top Orthopedic Surgeon” for three consecutive years, 2010-2012.
+I have performed thousands of successful surgeries during my extensive career.
+Among my recognitions, Castle Connolly Medical, Ltd., a national healthcare research firm that identifies top doctors and best practices in the American medical profession has named me a Florida “Top Orthopedic Surgeon” for 10 consecutive years, 2010-2019.

 Working with your surgeon to prepare for your surgery and following all post-operative instructions can help you achieve the best outcome for joint replacement.